Republicans Tear into Gen. Milley for Interviews with Political Book Authors

 Then came Peril by Washington Post reporters Bob Woodward and Robert Costa, which alleged that Milley had spoken to his Chinese counterpart before and after the 2020 election to assure him that the U.S. was not going to attack China, and that he would give him a call if that were going to happen.
 Milley also allegedly told senior military leaders not to follow orders from Trump to launch any attacks unless he were notified personally, essentially undermining the president’s authority, although, as chairman of the Joint Chiefs of Staff, he is not in the chain of command.

-Until this week, Milley — either himself or through spokespersons — did not deny any of the allegations but said he would not address them.
+Until this week, Milley — either himself or through spokespersons — did not deny any of the allegations but simply said he would not address them.
 On Tuesday and Wednesday, however, members of Congress had the opportunity to confront him.

 Milley first tried to address the allegations in his opening remarks, claiming he was just doing his job and that there was nothing wrong with what he did.
 Republicans did not seem to buy it.

 Sen. Marsha Blackburn (R-TN) forced Milley to admit that he personally spoke to Woodward, Leonnig, Rucker, and Bender for their books — giving those allegations credibility.
-However, Milley claimed that he had not read any of the books and could not say whether he was accurately portrayed.
+Milley claimed that he had not read any of the books and could not say whether he was accurately portrayed.

 Marine veteran Sen. Dan Sullivan (R-AK) was incredulous that Milley had said he would give the Chinese a heads up if the U.S. were to attack it.
 “You really think the Chinese Communist Party, head of their — of the PLA would call and say, ‘Hey, General, FYI, we’re going to get ready to invade Taiwan.
 I just thought I’d give you a heads up.’
 Do you think you — you honestly think that?”